Judas Maccabeus: After Jerusalem

 Upon hearing the news that the Jewish communities in Gilead, Transjordan, and Galilee were under attack by neighboring Greek cities, Judah immediately went to their aid.
 Judah sent his brother, Simeon, to Galilee at the head of 3,000 men; Simeon was successful, achieving numerous victories.
 He transplanted a substantial portion of the Jewish settlements, including women and children, to Judea.
-Judah personally led the campaign in Transjordan, taking with him his brother Jonathan.
+Judah led the campaign in Transjordan, taking his brother Jonathan with him.
 After fierce fighting, he defeated the Transjordanian tribes and rescued the Jews concentrated in fortified towns in Gilead.
 The Jewish population of the areas taken by the Maccabees was evacuated to Judea.
-At the conclusion of the fighting in Transjordan, Judah turned against the Edomites in the south, captured and destroyed Hebron and Maresha.
-He then marched on the coast of the Mediterranean, destroyed the altars and statues of the pagan gods in Ashdod, and returned to Judea with much spoils.
+After the fighting in Transjordan, Judah turned against the Edomites in the south, captured and destroyed Hebron and Maresha.
+He then marched on the coast of the Mediterranean, destroyed the altars and statues of the pagan gods in Azotus, and returned to Judea with many spoils.

 Judah then laid siege to the Seleucid garrison at the Acra, the Seleucid citadel of Jerusalem.
-The besieged, who included not only Syrian-Greek troops but also Hellenistic Jews, appealed for help to Lysias, who effectively became the regent of the young king Antiochus V Eupator after the death of Antiochus Epiphanes at the end of 164 BCE during the Parthian campaign.
-Lysias together with Eupator set out for a new campaign in Judea.
-Lysias skirted Judea as he had done in his first campaign, entering it from the south, and besieged Beth-Zur.
+The besieged, who included not only Syrian-Greek troops but also Hellenistic Jews, appealed for help to Lysias, who effectively became the regent of the young king Antiochus V Eupator after the death of Antiochus Epiphanes at the end of 164 BC during the Parthian campaign.
+Lysias and Eupator set out for a new campaign in Judea.
+Lysias skirted Judea as he had done in his first campaign, entering it from the south and besieging Beth-Zur.
 Judah raised the siege of the Acra and went to meet Lysias.
 In the Battle of Beth-zechariah, south of Bethlehem, the Seleucids achieved their first major victory over the Maccabees, and Judah was forced to withdraw to Jerusalem.
-Beth-Zur was compelled to surrender and Lysias reached Jerusalem, laying siege to the city.
-The defenders found themselves in a precarious situation because their provisions were exhausted, it being a sabbatical year during which the fields were left uncultivated.
+Beth-Zur was compelled to surrender, and Lysias reached Jerusalem and laid siege on the city.
+The defenders found themselves in a precarious situation because their provisions were exhausted; it was a sabbatical year during which the fields were left uncultivated.
 However, just as capitulation seemed imminent, Lysias and Eupator had to withdraw when Antiochus Epiphanes's commander-in-chief Philip, whom the late ruler appointed regent before his death, rebelled against Lysias and was about to enter Antioch and seize power.
-Lysias decided to propose a peaceful settlement, which was concluded at the end of 163 BCE.
-The terms of peace were based on the restoration of religious freedom, the permission for the Jews to live in accordance with their own laws, and the official return of the Temple to the Jews.
-Lysias defeated Philip, only to be overthrown by Demetrius, son of the late Seleucus IV Philopator; returned from years as a hostage in Rome.
-Demetrius appointed Alcimus (Jakim), a Hellenist Jew, as high priest, a choice the Hasidim (Pietists) might have accepted since he was of priestly descent.
+Lysias proposed a peaceful settlement, which was concluded at the end of 163 BC.
+The peace terms were based on the restoration of religious freedom, the permission for the Jews to live per their own laws, and the official return of the Temple to the Jews.
+Lysias defeated Philip, only to be overthrown by Demetrius, son of the late Seleucus IV Philopator, who returned from years as a hostage in Rome.
+Demetrius appointed Alcimus (Jakim), a Hellenistic Jew, as high priest, a choice the Hasidim (Pietists) might have accepted since he was of priestly descent.